jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 # Prompt Engineering Patterns
 The context for most prompt engineering patterns is fairly obvious.
 I'll provide the context briefly, list some phrases that activate the pattern and then provide a complete example or two.

-As described in the [Introduction]((https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html#introduction) of my previous [Prompt Engineering Patterns Blog Entry'](https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html), I won’t list my results here.
+As described in the [Introduction](https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html#introduction) of my previous [Prompt Engineering Patterns Blog Entry](https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html), I won’t list my results here.
 I encourage you to copy-and-paste my example prompts into your LLM/GenAI of choice, such as ChatGPT, to see what is generated for you.
 Feel free to experiment as well.

 ## Cognitive Verifier Pattern
 Our initial request with an LLM/GenAI may be too broad at first.
-The __Cognitive Verifier Pattern__ instructs the LLM to break down an initial question into smaller more specific questions, which when answered it can aggregate to a more accurate answer.
+The __Cognitive Verifier Pattern__ instructs the LLM to break down an initial prompt into smaller more specific prompt questions, which when answered it can aggregate to a more accurate answer.

 Here’s the prompt:
 > When you are asked a question, follow these rules: